webster/noc-security-microsite/README.md

 To-Do:
 - Replace bad GIF logo with a transparent PNG or SVG
+- Move tips to a yaml file for easier maintainability
 - Consider numbering the tips
 - Add Linux tips
 - Add Windows Mobile tips